 3. Open and compile DPKIECTRL*.DPK

-4. Right-click the DPKIECTRL*.DPK package and click "Install"
+4. Right-click the DPKIECTRL*.DPK package in the Delphi Projects pane and click "Install"

 - If your source files are located under C:\Program Files (x86)\, then you may need to change the folder permissions to allow write access